 When I make my way back into the kitchen, I’m going to be forced to clean it.
 Two Sabbaths in a row, followed by impromptu mushroom hunting yesterday, means that my kitchen looks like there are frat boys living in the guest room and attempting to cook after hours.

 I do have something on my mind; I’m not solely avoiding the dishes.
 Due to a recently unearthed (and frankly none of my business) scandal, and the vitriolic reactions that are flooding social media, I guess this thing that is on my mind is the same thing that is on a lot of Christian mother’s minds.
 I’m thinking of my family, my children, my desire to raise godly people who are free from curses and pain.
+I’m pondering the importance of truly knowing one’s children to the very depths of their human hearts.

 A few days ago, I posted the following to Facebook.